-Professor Doebler's career of more than 30 years in music education has achieved a unique balance of conducting, teacher preparation, leadership in the profession, and working with musicians from the beginning through professional levels, but all aspects of his vocation have had an ultimate focus on teaching.
-He has been recognized for excellence in teaching by peers, colleagues and students.
-Dr. Doebler was the recipient of the 2008 Carlo A. Sperati Award from Luther College, for outstanding achievement in the field of music.
-In 2006, Dr. Doebler was named Outstanding University Music Educator of the Year by the Indiana Music Educators Association, and also received the Chicagoland Outstanding Music Educator Award from Quinlan & Fabish Music.
-Professor Doebler is the 2005 recipient of the Valparaiso University Alumni Association Distinguished Teaching Award.
-Also in 2005, he was inducted into Phi Beta Mu, international band conductors fraternity, and Sigma Alpha Iota presented him its national award, Friend of the Arts.
+Professor Doebler's career of more than 40 years in music education has achieved a unique balance of conducting, teacher preparation, leadership in the profession, and working with musicians from the beginning through professional levels, but all aspects of his vocation have had an ultimate focus on teaching.
+Dr. Doebler has been recognized for excellence in teaching by peers, colleagues, and students.
+He was a quarter-finalist for the Grammy Music Educator Award in 2014, and was the 2005 recipient of the Valparaiso University Alumni Association Distinguished Teaching Award.
+Dr. Doebler received the 2008 Carlo A. Sperati Award from Luther College, for outstanding achievement in the field of music.
+In 2006, he was named Outstanding University Music Educator of the Year by the Indiana Music Education Association, and also received the Chicagoland Outstanding Music Educator Award from Quinlan & Fabish Music.
+In 2005, he was inducted into Phi Beta Mu, international band conductors fraternity, and Sigma Alpha Iota presented him its national award, Friend of the Arts.
 In 1999, Dr. Doebler received a First Annual Students' Choice Teacher of the Year Award from Alpha Phi Omega and Mortar Board.
-He has been listed twice in Who’s Who Among America’s Teachers.
+In 2010, the Dunes Moraine District of the LaSalle Council, Boy Scouts of America, honored Dr. Doebler with the Silver Seagull Award, in honor of his many years as Assistant Scoutmaster, Acting Scoutmaster, Webelos Leader, and Den Leader.
 In 2001, he received the Orpheus Award “for significant and lasting contributions to the cause of music in America,” by the Valparaiso University Chapter of Phi Mu Alpha Sinfonia.
 It is believed that this was the first Orpheus Award bestowed by the VU Chapter in its then 40-year history.
-In 2010, the Dunes Moraine District of the LaSalle Council, Boy Scouts of America honored Dr. Doebler with the Silver Seagull Award, in honor of his many years as Assistant Scoutmaster, Acting Scoutmaster, Webelos Leader, and Den Leader.

 Office: VUCA 2517